sourcegraph/about/blogposts/more-powerful-code-search-on-sourcegraph.md

 Use the search fields on the homepage to construct your query the first few times.

 As you continue using it, you can express your query more quickly by using the operators (**repo:** and **file:**, etc.) in the main search box.
-Here are some sample queries (across a sample set of open-source projects) to get you started:
+Here are some sample queries (across a sample set of open source projects) to get you started:

 * Search non-vendored files for “open file”: [**repogroup:sample -file:vendor/ -file:node_modules/ open file**](https://sourcegraph.com/search?q=open+file&sq=repogroup:sample+-file:vendor/+-file:node_modules/)
 * Search repositories named “mux” in test files for “new route”: [**repogroup:sample file:(test|spec) repo:mux new route**](https://sourcegraph.com/search?q=repo:mux+new+route&sq=repogroup:sample+file:%28test%7Cspec%29)